The University’s academic misconduct procedures and forms, and examples of academic misconduct

 College Academic Misconduct Officers are:

-- College of Humanities & Social Science: Professor Tonks Fawcett (acting)
+- College of Arts, Humanities & Social Sciences: Professor Tonks Fawcett

 - College of Medicine & Veterinary Medicine: Professor Sarah Howie

-- College of Science & Engineering: Dr Heather McQueen (to be Dr Richard Blythe from 2016/17)
+- College of Science & Engineering: Dr Richard Blythe

 Examples of academic misconduct